-Which animal models are chosen for an experiment should be decided by which best answer a specific scientific question, however, differences in the characteristics of the animals used (e.g. strain and substrain, sex, age, baseline weight) can also have a large influence on both the results and the analysis methods used to analyse those results.
+Which animal models are chosen for an experiment should be decided by which best answer a specific scientific question, however, differences in the characteristics of the animals used (e.g. strain and substrain, sex, age, baseline weight) can also have a large influence on the experimental design used, the results and the analysis methods used to analyse those results.

 The choice of strain or substrain should be based on the specific research question.
 Each strain, and in some cases substrain, has unique characteristics, such as fecundity, susceptibility to specific diseases or sensitivity to certain pharmaceuticals.
 These need to be considered to choose a strain appropriate for the experiment.